nyior/crypto-maestro/Readme.md

 - sqlite3
 - Black and Isort - for linting
 - External APIs:
-    - Web3.py Hosted provider
+    - Infura-- Web3.py Hosted provider
     - Kranken-- for the kranken stuff lol
-    - Exchange-currency for getting btc to dollar rate, for example
+    - Exchange-currency-- for getting btc to dollar rate, for example
-    - BlockCypher fot eh bitcoin stuff
+    - BlockCypher-- fot eh bitcoin stuff